-Bullish Candle Patterns
+Bullish Candlestick Patterns

-Bullish candle patterns help identify moments when buying pressure may be building after a decline or consolidation.
+Bullish candlestick patterns help identify moments when buying pressure may be building after a decline or consolidation.
 These signals are derived from regular session candlestick structures and include both single- and multi-bar setups that reflect demand-driven reversals, breakout confirmation, or short-term exhaustion of selling.
 MarketAlpha tracks these formations at the current and previous closes, making them useful for spotting opportunities with early upward momentum or confirming support zones.

 Bullish Engulfing